jaykay12/tech/_pages/about.md

 - [ ] Tech Automation using Google Sheets API and Python
 - [ ] Creating and Deploying Alexa Skill to Alexa Store
 - [ ] Creating and Deploying Google Actions to Google Store

-Learn more about it [here](https://github.com/amitmerchant1990/reverie) on how to get started.